Patch-Traders/BackTester/README.md

 Consider implementing a For-Loop back testing system to get our bearings before tackling an Event-Driven backtesting system.

+Need to Implement:
+- Securities Master Database
+- Trading Strategies
+- Portfolio and Order Management
+- Risk and Position Management
+- Execution Handling (both for backtesting and live trading)
+- Performance and Reporting
+- Deployment & Monitoring (probably not an immediate focus)

 Helpful Links:

 QuantStart - Building Your Own Backtester